AthHalf 2019 Training Program

 We're excited to see our returning intermediate runners!
 Intermediate runners have a little more experience with distance running – perhaps you are stepping up your distance from a 5K or 10K, or maybe you have run half marathons before and are looking to improve your training.
 We ask for a base mileage of 12-15 miles per week for our intermediate group, and the ability to run three miles without stopping prior to our first group run.

-Click here to download the training plan calendar
+Click here to download the training plan calendar for August.

 Click here to register for the free weekend group training hosted by Fleet Feet Athens.